 Do you click on money-saving real estate articles only to find that everything is geared toward homeowners?
-Well then, you’re one lucky renter, as every single tip in this article is especially for you!
+This time, dear renter, your clicking has paid off, as every single tip in this article is especially for you.

-No, you can’t make permanent decor changes when you’re a renter, but there are a number of temporary hacks that can help align your aesthetic with the reality of living in someone else’s property.
+You can’t usually make permanent decor changes when you’re a renter, but there are a number of temporary hacks that can help align your aesthetic with the reality of living in someone else’s property.
 This decor-savvy tenant achieved impressive results with nothing more than a roll of marble printed contact paper to cover her ugly green bathroom counters.
-And the best part is that it easily peeled back up when it was time to move.
+And the best part is that it was easy to peel off when it was time to move.

-Not every housing market allows you to be picky when choosing a rental unit, but for those who can, keep these three things in mind:
+Not every housing market allows you to be picky, but for those who can choose a specific rental unit, keep these three things in mind:

 - Prioritize rentals that are within walking distance of public transportation.